Category: P

 🌎 Coordinates

-The geographical coordinates of Porter, Maine are approximately 43.81° N latitude and 70.95° W longitude.
+The geographical coordinates of Peru, Vermont are approximately 43.3 degrees North latitude and 72.9 degrees West longitude.

-Porter is part of the New England region, specifically within the state of Maine.
-The town covers a total area of approximately 29.78 square miles, of which 29.48 square miles is land and 0.30 square miles is water.
+Peru is part of the New England region, a northeastern area of the United States known for its distinct seasons and historic charm.
+The town covers a total area of approximately 16.7 square miles, most of which is land, with a small portion comprising water bodies.

 🏞️ Nature & Environment